IntentArchitect/Docs/articles/release-notes/intent-architect-v4.2.md

 - Fixed: Ctrl click to select elements in diagram can lead to accidental duplication of selected items
 - Fixed: Association default names sometimes not being set, causing renames in the underlying files and incorrectly indicating dirty changes.
 - Fixed: Association names not updating in the diagrams on undo.
+- Fixed: Issues with updating Modules where the new version is identifiable but the installed version is not, preventing update failures.